 All of the Trust's investment properties are held under freehold interests.
 Valuations of investment properties generally qualify as Level 3 under the fair value hierarchy.
 No transfers out of Level have occurred for the periods presented in the accompanying consolidated financial statements.

-(5) As mentioned in note 1, on July 5, 2019, in the extraordinary meeting it was approved to make an adjustment to the consideration of the commercial component of Toreo Parque Central and Torre Virreyes, which represent the cancellation of 7,269,854 CBFIs and issuance of 16,412,966 CBFIs, respectively, resulting in a net issue of 9,143,112 CBFIs, which corresponds to \$ 189,016,204 of the cancellation and \$ 426,737,116 of the issue, respectively.
+As mentioned in note 1, on July 5, 2019, in a extraordinary meeting it was approved to record an adjustment to the consideration of the commercial component of Toreo Parque Central and Torre Virreyes, which represent the cancellation of 7,269,854 CBFIs and issuance of 16,412,966 CBFIs, respectively, resulting in a net issue of 9,143,112 CBFIs, which corresponds to \$189,016,204 of the cancellation and \$426,737,116 of the issuance, respectively.

-On September 24, 2018; 52,095,398 CBFIs issued to be used as consideration for the Parque Vía Vallejo project were canceled.
-As a consequence of the foregoing, the number of CBFIs issued by Fibra Danhos as of that date amounts to 1,466,669,374 CBFIs, corresponding to \$ 240,768,514 of said cancellation.
+On September 24, 2018, 52,095,398 CBFIs issued to be used as consideration of Parque Vía Vallejo project were canceled.
+Consequently, the number of CBFIs issued by Fibra Danhos were 1,466,669,374 CBFIs, which corresponds to \$ 240,768,514 of such cancellation.

-8. Subsidiaries
+8. Investment in subsidiaries